tariqshaban/algorithm-comparator/README.md

 Project Structure
 ------------
     ├── README.md                           <- The top-level README for developers using this project.
     │
-    ├── helpers
+    ├── assets
     │   └── algorithms                      <- Storing the provided algorithm's files.
     │
     ├── helpers
     │   └── progress_handler                <- Set of static methods that aid some progress manipulations.
     │
     ├── providers
-    │   └── data_acquisition_provider   <- Static methods which handles data acquisition and tranformation.
+    │   │── data_acquisition_provider       <- Static methods which handles data acquisition and tranformation.
+    │   │── data_manifest_provider          <- Static final attributes which informs any functionality of the excepted data to be received.
+    │   └── non_parametric_tests_provider   <- Static methods which handles implementing nonparametric tests the transformed data.
     │
     └── main                                <- Acts as a sandbox for methods invocation

 Report / Findings